The Effectiveness of Cosmetic Surgery on the Feeling of Inferiority, Social Identity and Psychological Health of Cosmetic Surgery Applicant

 19. Walker CE, Krumhuber EG, Dayan S, Furnham A. Effects of social media use on desire for cosmetic surgery among young women.
 Current Psychology.
 2019, 30:1-0.

-20. Yin Z, Wang D, Ma Y, Hao S, Ren H, Zhang T, Chen W, Fan J. Self-esteem, self-efficacy, and appearance assessment of young female patients undergoing facial cosmetic surgery: a comparative study of the Chinese population.
+20. Yin Z, Wang D, Ma Y, Hao S, Ren H, Zhang T, Chen W, Fan J. Self-esteem, self-efficacy, and appearance assessment of young female patients Undergoing facial cosmetic surgery: a comparative study of the Chinese population.
 JAMA facial plastic surgery.
 2016, 1;18(1):20-6.

 21. Yoon S, Kim YA.
 Cosmetic Surgery and Self-esteem in South Korea: A Systematic Review and Meta-analysis.
 Aesthetic plastic surgery.
 202;44(1):229-38.